Is There Stamp Duty On Commercial Property?

 SDLT Deadlines and Penalties

 You need to make sure that your SDLT return is submitted and paid within a month after the completion of a commercial property transaction.
-If you fail to do so, you’d be charged with a penalty.
+If you fail to do so, you’ll be charged with a penalty.
 The penalty amount would depend on the late payment duration.
 Here are the penalties for late payment of SDLT:

 • SDLT that are late up to 12 months would be charged with 10% of the SDLT amount (maximum of £300 penalty)